WHAT YOU SHOULD KNOW:

 - You have a fever.

-- You have lower abdominal (stomach) or back pain that comes and goes.
+- You have lower abdominal or back pain.

-- You have fluid coming from your vagina.
+- You have fluid draining from your vagina.

 - You have regular contractions.

 - You have vaginal bleeding.

 © 2013 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.